 Following the Tailwind Two Merger, there is a public market for Terran Orbital Corporation's common stock and certain warrant and derivative liabilities.
-Accordingly, the fair value of Terran Orbital Corporation's common stock and applicable warrant and derivative liabilities is based on the closing price on the relevant valuation date as reported on the NYSE.
+Accordingly, the fair value of Terran Orbital Corporation's common stock and applicable warrant and derivative liabilities is based on the closing quoted market price on the as of each relevant valuation date as reported on the NYSE date.

-Warrant and Derivative Liabilities
+Warrant Warrants and Derivative Liabilities Derivatives

-The fair values of certain warrant and derivative liabilities were estimated using the Black-Scholes option-pricing model, which uses the following significant inputs and assumptions for each security as of the valuation date: (i) the price per share of common stock, (ii) the exercise price, (iii) the risk-free interest rate, (iv) the dividend yield, (v) the contractual term, and (vi) the estimated volatility.
+The fair values of certain warrant warrants and derivative liabilities derivatives were estimated using the Black-Scholes option-pricing model, which uses the following significant inputs and assumptions for each security as of the valuation date: (i) the price per share of common stock, (ii) the exercise price, (iii) the risk-free interest rate, (iv) the dividend yield, (v) the contractual term, and (vi) the estimated volatility.
 The resulting fair values represent Level 3 fair value measurements.

-The fair values of certain warrant and derivative liabilities were estimated using models similar to that of the Black-Scholes option-pricing model and included additional assumptions.
-Depending on the circumstances and features of the instruments, additional assumptions included or consisted of: (i) the estimated counterparty credit spread based on an estimated credit rating of CCC and below, (ii) the implied valuation, timing, and probability of closing the Tailwind Two Merger, (iii) the estimated redemption rate of the Tailwind Two's public shareholders, and (iv) a discount for the lack of marketability of Legacy Terran Orbital's common stock.
+The fair values of certain warrant warrants and derivative liabilities derivatives were estimated using models similar to that of the Black-Scholes option-pricing model and included additional assumptions.
+Depending on the circumstances and features of the instruments, additional assumptions, included or consisted of: (i) such as the estimated counterparty credit spread based on an estimated credit rating of CCC and below, (ii) the implied valuation, timing, and probability of closing the Tailwind Two Merger, (iii) the estimated redemption rate of the Tailwind Two's public shareholders, and (iv) a discount for the lack of marketability of Legacy Terran Orbital's common stock.
 The resulting fair values represent Level 3 fair value measurements.